 Now, let’s get to why you’re here — what you can (and definitely should) do in a week in Paris, France.

-What to do in Paris France in a Week: Quick Breakdown
+What to do in Paris France for a Week: Quick Breakdown

 Table of Contents

-- What to do in Paris France in a Week: Quick Breakdown
+- What to do in Paris France for a Week: Quick Breakdown

 - Day One: Champs-Élysées, Arc de Triomphe, Eiffel Tower, Seine River